NolanChai/battlecode2023/README.md

 # Scuffed Battlecode 2023

 Stuff for Battlecode 2023 after starting to work on it 1.5 days before the final sprint qual, watching lecs at 2.5x speed, and mashing some stuff together at 3 am.
+Courtesy to Battlecode devs for a good chunk of this lmao

 ### Project Structure